baptistegh/terraform-provider-lakekeeper/README.md

 All documentation for this provider can be found on the Terraform Registry: <https://registry.terraform.io/providers/baptistegh/lakekeeper/latest/docs>.

+The provider is also available from [OpenTofu registry](https://search.opentofu.org/provider/baptistegh/lakekeeper/latest).

 ## Installation

 This provider can be installed automatically by using the `terraform` configuration block: